Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 }
 ```

-This concludes the implementation of the library.
+This concludes the implementation of version `1.0.0` of the library.

 # 4. The Consumers
 This section will demonstrate how easy it is to consume "LibPrimes".
 The autogenerated `Bindings` folder contains multiple language bindings,